The John S. Charlton School and the Kent Elementary Intensive Learning Center make up the Caesar Rodney Countywide Programs.

 About John S. Charlton School

-The John S. Charlton Program is designed for students with special needs throughout Kent County, Delaware.
-The Program serves students, 2 to 21 years of age, who have a need to learn functional life skills, via modification of the Delaware State Recommended Curriculum, in order to enhance their level of independence.
-Students at the John S. Charlton Program receive special education services.
+The John S. Charlton School is designed for students with special needs throughout Kent County, Delaware.
+The School serves students, 2 to 21 years of age, who have a need to learn functional life skills, via modification of the Common Core Curriculum, in order to enhance their level of independence.
+All students at the John S. Charlton School receive special education services.
 John S. Charlton is the Kent County Center for the Delaware Autism Program.
-Students are served at the John S. Charlton Program throughout schools in the Caesar Rodney School District and at Delaware State University and Wesley College.
-The Charlton Program also serves students, ages 3 and 4, who are involved in the Caesar Rodney School District's Early Intervention Program.
+Students are served at the John S. Charlton Program throughout across a variety of settings ranging from full inclusion to self-contained.
+Students at the John S. Charlton School participate in community based instruction, vocational exploration and, Special Olympics.